PhilHue/RADseq-locus-filtering/README.md

 # RADseq-locus-filtering

 We are pleased to provide small yet helpful tools for locus parsing and filtering to the scientific community and hope they meet your needs.
-If you use one of these scripts, please cite: XYZ
+If you use the scripts for your project, please cite: XYZ